 trials and manuscripts published in leading refereed medical journals, and has a full time scientific staff of 70 leading research scientists and trained specialists.

-This company is so proud of its commitment to science that it publishes its Complete Research Archive available to the public, as well as in their annual products catalog every year and makes this catalog available online.
+They are so transparent, they publish a Complete Research Archive available to the public, as well as in their annual products catalog every year and makes this catalog available online.

 To determine whether or not a dietary supplement is of high quality, I’ve prepared a list of 30 questions to ask a manufacturer to determine its standards of excellence.
-The answers to these questions led me to the 60+-year-old company that my husband and I use for nearly all of our dietary supplements, including five separate products for natural arthritis pain relief.
+The answers to these questions led me to the #1 natural nutrition company in the U.S. that my husband and I use for nearly all of our dietary supplements, including five separate products for natural arthritis pain relief.

 Many of the 30 excellence questions are intended to reveal a company’s commitment to science and determine the number (if any) of randomized, placebo-controlled studies they have personally conducted.